 It is recommended to cure reactive adhesives under vacuum (between 0.2 to 0.3 bars absolute = 3 to 4.5 psi abs) - refer also to paragraph 3.5 Processing by vacuum bagging.
-The viscosity of these systems should be low enough to allow some resin to wet out the surface opened up cells.
+The viscosity of these systems should be low enough to allow some resin to penetrate the cut surface cells.

-If sand bags or lead weights are used, make sure that debonded areas between them do not occur.
+If sand bags or lead weights are used make sure that debonded areas between them do not occur.